 I left Macromedia in 2003, and helped JJ start another company, Onfolio, with several awesome engineers from Allaire.
 Onfolio was a desktop tool for managing the content you found searching the Web.
 The company was sold to Microsoft in 2006, where the team went on to build Windows Live Writer.

-After Obama was elected, I heard the call to return to my roots as an environmentalist, so I said goodbye to Brightcove and walked down the street to General Catalyst and began working as an Entrepreneur-in-Residence with the clean tech team.
-2010, I co-founded a new company, Corefex in the smart grid and building automation market.
-Corefex was a fun ride, but ultimately the market opportunity wasn’t as interesting as we’d hoped, so we wound it down.
+After Obama was elected, I heard the call to combine building businesses with doing good, so I said goodbye to Brightcove, walked down the street to General Catalyst, and began working as an Entrepreneur-in-Residence with the clean tech team.
+In 2010, I co-founded a new company, Corefex, in the smart grid and building automation market.
+Corefex was a fun ride, but ultimately the market opportunity wasn’t as interesting as we’d hoped, so we shut it down.

 It took a lot of looking, but eventually I found another opportunity to build a billion dollar software business and make the world a much better place.
 The new company, which I’ve helped to co-found and now lead as CEO, is building an open source platform that will be the computational storage fabric for precision medicine.
 We make it possible to use genomic and biomedical big data to diagnosis and treat a wide range of diseases.